Home > Motorcycles > The Ultimate Buyer's Guide for Purchasing cheap electric motorcycle

 L1e-B Electric Scooters And Mopeds

-Electric scooters and mopeds with a top speed of no more than 28mph fall into the L1e-B category and are viewed as a 50cc petrol equivalent.
-Riders must be 16 years or older, and have completed their CBT.
+Electric scooters and mopeds with a top speed of no more than 28mph fall into the L1e-B category, equivalent to a 50cc petrol bike.
+Riders need to be 16 years or older and have completed their CBT.

 L3e-A1 Electric Motorcycles And Scooters